ahmedrangel/gql-payload/README.md

 ### Adapter

-An optional second argument `adapter` is a typescript/javascript class that implements `IQueryAdapter`, `IMutationAdapter` or `ISubscriptionAdapter`.
+An optional third argument `adapter` is a typescript/javascript class that implements `IQueryAdapter`, `IMutationAdapter` or `ISubscriptionAdapter`.

 If adapter is undefined then `src/adapters/DefaultQueryAdapter` or `src/adapters/DefaultMutationAdapter` is used.